matrix-org/matrix-spec-proposals/proposals/2753-peeking-via-sync-v2.md

 To stop peeking, the user calls `/unpeek` on the room, similar to `/leave` or `/forget`.
 This returns 200 on success, 404 on unrecognised ID, or 400 if the room was not being peeked in the first place.

+The act of joining a peeked room automatically cancels any ongoing /peeks by that user.

+Clients should check for any irrelevant peeked rooms on launch (left over from previous instances of the app) and explicitly `/unpeek` them to conserve resources.

 ## Potential issues

 It could be seen as controversial to add another new block to the `/sync` response.
 We could use the existing `join` block, but: